Photo: Quentin Bacon

 I came across an ad in the New York Times for a specialty food store for sale in the Hamptons and I decided to investigate.
 My husband Jeffrey and I drove to Long Island

 to see the store and I fell in love.
 I had no experience in the food business but I knew that it was exactly what I wanted to do.
-I made the owner a low offer
+I made the owner an offer

 thinking I'd go home and I'd think about it.
 She called the next day and said, "I accept your offer."
 Yikes!
 I owned a specialty food store!